The Government has revealed ambitious new plans for the roll out of self-driving cars on the UK’s roads.

 When it changed the law last year, the Government claimed it would open the door for ALKS-equipped cars to be on our roads by late 2021.
 That didn’t happen.

-Following this week’s Highway Code announcement, the DfT once again claimed “Britain’s first vehicles approved for self-driving could be ready for use later this year”.
+Following the Highway Code announcement in April 2022, the DfT once again claimed “Britain’s first vehicles approved for self-driving could be ready for use later this year”.
+In its latest funding announcement in August 2022 it said ALKS-equipped cars could be on sale in the UK “within the year”.

 However, there are currently no cars on sale in the UK that meet the widely accepted standards for Level 3 autonomy and very few anywhere in the world that qualify for such recognition.